stephencroberts/dotfiles/modules/dev-tools/README.md

 with gtags and cscope.
 The design includes the following features:

 - git hooks to automatically generate gtags
-- integration with direnv to allow other plugins to specify gtag database search paths (see node and ruby modules)
+- integration with mise to allow other plugins to specify gtag database search paths (see node and ruby modules)
 - ability to ignore patterns